dilinib-code/dilinib-code/README.md

 - 👋 Hi, I’m @dilinib-code
 - 👀 I’m interested in new trendy developments
 - 🌱 I’m currently learning deep learning, data science
-- 💞️ I’m looking to collaborate on innovative projects
 - 📫 How to reach me dilinibandara24@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: She is a vampire